All Episodes

 And UCC tax law is a totally different bracket.

-The UCC or the unif unified uh uniform commercial code that governs almost everything commercially that happens in this country, including tax law.
+The UCC or the Uniform Commercial Code that governs almost everything commercially that happens in this country, including tax law.

-So it's it's it's very interesting how these laws can uh be applicable to Hunter and or Joe today.
+So it's very interesting how these laws can be applicable to Hunter and or Joe today.

-Uh it doesn't negate the fact that at some point um and again it's Justice Department policy, you don't indict a sitting president, but uh he could be out of office in just a little over a year.
+You don't indict a sitting president, but he could be out of office in just a little over a year.

 And it would then become a valid investigation.